duckie-team/quack-quack-android/README.md

 ### Contribute

 We love your contribution!
-The easiest contribution you can make is to check the [Issue](https://github.com/sungbinland/duckie-quack-quack/issues).
-Even if it is not in the issue, any contribution is welcome!
-But, you have some tasks to do before you contribute.
+The easiest way for you to start contributing is to to check the [Issue](https://github.com/sungbinland/duckie-quack-quack/issues).
+Regardless, any contribution is welcome, just make sure you follow the contribution guide.
 Please check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) documentation.

 ### Pronounce (for Korean)